 “This has been amazing, I want to keep going!
 What’s next?”

-This is called “extending the client path” — it’s extending the coaching experience, which also increases your business revenue and, more importantly, your clients’ results!
+Offering existing clients the opportunity to continue their work with you after they’ve completed their initial program or commitment is called “extending the client path” — it’s extending the coaching experience, which also increases your business revenue and, more importantly, your clients’ results!

 Most life coaches are never shown how to master extending the client path